Stefan Loibl

-Stefan Loibl (born 24 June 1996) is a German professional ice hockey player currently playing for Straubing Tigers in the Deutsche Eishockey Liga (DEL) and the German national team.
+Stefan Loibl (born 24 June 1996) is a German professional ice hockey player who is a forward for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).

 Playing career

 Loibl played six seasons in the DEL with the Straubing Tigers, before leaving out of contract to sign a three-year deal with Adler Mannheim on 7 August 2020.

 International play

 He represented Germany at the 2019 IIHF World Championship.

 On 25 January 2022, Loibl was selected to play for Team Germany at the 2022 Winter Olympics.